 To Eat or Not to Eat Beef

 Eating beef is a controversial and personal topic.
-I’ve gone from one extreme (beef almost every day) to another (no beef at all).
-Today I know that meat is good for our health, and red meat in particular is one of the most nutrient-dense dietary sources available.
+I’ve gone from one extreme (beef almost every day) to another (flexitarian: fish only).
+Today I know that meat can be good for our health, and red meat in particular is one of the most nutrient-dense dietary sources available.
 Meat-eating has been a part of the human diet for more than 2 million years.

 Both for health and environmental reasons, the key is sustainably-raised beef in moderate amounts with a heavy emphasis on plant foods.